ielis/ontolius/README.md

 ### Load HPO

-`ontolius` can load HPO from Obographs JSON file.
+`ontolius` can load HPO from Obographs JSON file and the input file will be decompressed on the fly, as long as the file ends with a `*.gz` suffix.
-However, the API is built to support other formats in future.

 We can load the JSON file as follows:

 ```rust